High5Apps/organize-backend/ARCHITECTURE.md

 ### `api`

-The root of the Ruby on Rails api service.
+The root of the Ruby on Rails api service, exposed publicly at <https://api.getorganize.app>.
 It follows [Rails conventions](https://github.com/jwipeout/rails-directory-structure-guide) for its subdirectory structure.

 **Architecture Invariant**: All human-generated text must be end-to-end encrypted by the client using the relevant Org's group secret, and then stored in an `EncryptedMessage` attribute on its parent model.
 The attribute must begin with the prefix `encrypted_` (e.g. `Post.encrypted_title` or `Org.encrypted_member_definition`).